 Henry W. Coursey, age 101, of Joplin, passed away on Sunday, January 19, 2020, at Joplin Gardens, following a long and fulfilling life.

-To send flowers in memory of Henry W. Coursey, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Henry W. Coursey, please visit our Heartfelt Sympathies Store.

 Henry was born November 7, 1918, in Retreat Park, CO, the son of the late Edward Norman Coursey and Odie Ethel (Drumright) Coursey.
 He married Betty Ruth Marlow on June 1, 1941, in Denver, CO.
 Together they were blessed with seventy-five years of marriage and six children.
 He served in the United States Army and was a veteran of WWII.
 From July 16, 1942 to July 8, 1944, he served as a general clerk and packing case maker.
 Throughout his career, he worked as a factory worker for Kuner’s and Great Western Sugar Factory in Brighton, CO.
 Later, he was a milk truck driver for Anderson Dairy and a gas truck driver for Putnam Oil Company.
 He operated the Carter Gas Station and owned and operated Coursey’s Cleaners, both in Ft.
 Lupton, Co.
 After moving to Missouri in 1971, he raised cattle and worked as an electrician for Aten Electric in Bella Vista, AR.
 He was a longtime member of the I.O.O.F.
 Lodge, and he enjoyed playing the guitar, the fiddle, the harmonica, and the piano.